Slender: The Eight Pages: Reception

-YouTuber PewDiePie playing Slender, before getting jumpscared by the Slender Man in the game, Slender would then go viral shortly after his let's play video.

-One of the forum users showed Slender: The Eight Pages to the YouTuber Tom "JurassicJunkie" Wheldon, who posted a video of himself playing the game (known as a "Let's Play") and created an unofficial website to download it.
-While Wheldon's website was unauthorizedhe later made an official webpage that included merchandiseit helped the game to circulate online.

-The game went viral shortly afterward, when the YouTuber PewDiePie uploaded his own Let's Play, causing other influencers to play the game and get millions of views.
+One of the forum users showed Slender: The Eight Pages to the British YouTuber Tom "JurassicJunkie" Wheldon, who posted a video of himself playing the game (known as a "Let's Play") and created an unofficial website to download it.
+While Wheldon's website was unauthorizedHadley later made an official webpage that included merchandiseit helped The Eight Pages to circulate online.
+The Eight Pages went viral shortly afterward, when the Swedish YouTuber PewDiePie uploaded his own Let's Play, causing other YouTubers to play The Eight Pages.
 Many of these videos included gamers exaggeratedly screaming and panicking, often for comedic effect.
 The Eight Pages spread across the Internet, and its official website crashed after too many people tried to download it.
-Television host Conan O'Brien played the game on his segment "Clueless Gamer".
+American television host Conan O'Brien played The Eight Pages on his segment "Clueless Gamer".

 Critical reception

-Slender: The Eight Pages was largely praised by game critics.
+Slender: The Eight Pages was largely praised by critics.
 Many reviewers thought that the horror was effective despite its minimalist approach and crude graphics.
-They also liked the way the game built tension through its atmosphere; Charles Onyett of IGN said "Few horror games thrust you so directly into the heart of fear.
-All of Slender’s elements – the lack of a map, the threat of instant death, the slight element of unpredictability of the page locations – all contribute to a pervasive sense of hopeless vulnerability as you frantically flee an unknowable predator who may or may not be directly behind you."
+They also liked the way it built tension through its atmosphere.
+Based on one critic review, Slender was received positively, according to review aggregator Metacritic.

+Charles Onyett of IGN and Paul Goodman of The Escapist praised its minimalist elements and tension-filled atmosphere, with Game Informer calling it "effective".
+Goodman also praised its simple gameplay and music.
+Game Informer and Jeffrey Matulef of Eurogamer called The Eight Pages "terrifying".
 Evan Killham of VentureBeat wrote that it elicited a sense of helplessness and vulnerability.
-In 2012, Kirk Hamilton of Kotaku called Slender "One of the scariest games of the year."
-The same year, Game Informer made an editorial about Slender calling it "The true success of Slender is the effective atmosphere of tension that it builds up through the setting and the nerve-racking music and sounds that pervade the title."
-IndieWire named The Eight Pages one of their Top 10 Indie Games of 2012.
-The Escapist said "Bottom Line: Slender will scare you witless."
-Jeffrey Matulef of Eurogamer praised the game for being free and "terrifying."

 In contrast, Sofia Wyciślik-Wilson of TechRadar and Jim Norris of PC World considered the limited gameplay ultimately to its detriment.
 Wyciślik-Wilson did praise the suspenseful atmosphere, which she thought was enhanced by the simple graphics and lighting.
 However, she criticized the "dull" gameplay and pacing, saying that it was repetitive and lacked variety.
 Both Wyciślik-Wilson and Norris felt that The Eight Pages lacked originality compared to other Slender Man fan creations.

+Kirk Hamilton of Kotaku called The Eight Pages "one of the scariest games of the year".
+IndieWire named The Eight Pages one of their Top 10 Indie Games of 2012.
+In 2016, GamesRadar+ retrospectively described Slender: The Eight Pages as "one of the best examples of this constant tension is a game that shepherded in this new era of horror gaming".
+In 2024, IGN listed The Eight Pages as one of the "best horror games ever made".